Managing human-elephant conflict major focus of Central govt, says Union forest minister | Headlines

 Managing human-elephant conflict major focus of Central govt, says Union forest minister

-Union Environment Minister Bhupender Yadav on Friday said managing human-elephant conflict is a major focus of the government of India, which believes that no conservation effort is successful without the participation and cooperation of local communities.Terming the increasing human-elephant conflicts as a sensitive issue, he said on an average 500 people are killed annually by jumbos and about 100 elephants are killed in retaliation by people in the country.The minister was speaking after inaugurating the World Elephant Day celebrations at the Periyar National Park here.
+Union Environment Minister Bhupender Yadav on Friday said managing human-elephant conflict is a major focus of the government of India, which believes that no conservation effort is successful without the participation and cooperation of local communities.Terming the increasing human-elephant conflicts as a sensitive issue, he said on an average 500 people are killed annually by jumbos and about 100 elephants are killed in retaliation by people in the country.The minister made the remarks at the World Elephant Day celebrations at the Periyar National Park here.

 - Country: